Statement of Intent

-- The patient is the centre of concern, with GPs as their advocates when navigating the wider healthcare system;
+- the patient is the centre of concern, with GPs as their advocates when navigating the wider healthcare system;

-- The patient-clinician relationship is the basis of the therapeutic process, supported by an infrastructure which respects and facilitates this approach and protects patient confidentiality;
+- the patient-clinician relationship is the basis of the therapeutic process, supported by an infrastructure which respects and facilitates this approach and protects patient confidentiality;

-- A holistic perspective to care involves a multi-disciplinary team;
+- a holistic perspective to care involves a multi-disciplinary team;

-- A comprehensive scope includes services provided locally by the practice where appropriate and possible, including dispensing services for our partly rural communities;
+- a comprehensive scope includes services provided locally by the practice where appropriate and possible, including dispensing services for our partly rural communities;

-- A community-based context involves patients, carers and the wider community in practice development; and
+- a community-based context involves patients, carers and the wider community in practice development; and

-- A collaborative approach is supported by other health and social care providers and commissioners.
+- a collaborative approach is supported by other health and social care providers and commissioners.

 The practice constantly strives to improve and expand its services and systems.
 In addition, it seeks to provide a nurturing and supportive environment for its team members whilst also facilitating professional development.

-Name (CQC registered main site): Callington Health Centre
+Name: Callington Health Centre

 Address: Haye Road, Callington, PL17 7AW